palytoxin/OpenseadragonFabricjsOverlay/README.md

 ## Documentation

-To use, include the `openseadragon-fabricjs-overlay.js` file after `openseadragon.js` on your web page.
+To use, include the `fabric.adapted.js` and `openseadragon-fabricjs-overlay.js` files after `openseadragon.js` on your web page.

 To add fabricjs overlay capability to your OpenSeadragon Viewer, call `fabricjsOverlay({scale: scaleWidth})` on it. `scaleWidth` is arbitrary scale for created fabric canvas.
 0 corresponds to 0 and `scaleWidth` corresponds to 1 in OpenSeadragon viewport coordinates.
 This will return a new object with the following methods: